Framework-R-D/phlex-design/doc/appendices/glossary.rst

         All other layers in the hierarchy are defined by the combination of the configuration of the framework job and the layers defined in the input data.
         In *art*, the data-layer hierarchy is `Run`\ -\ `Subrun`\ -\ `Event`.

-    Data product
+    Concrete data product
         An object managed by the framework and for which provenance information is recorded.

-        A data product is produced by an algorithm (or is recovered from storage by a provider) and can be passed as an input to other algorithms.
+        A concrete data product is produced by an algorithm (or is recovered from storage by a provider) and can be passed as an input to other algorithms.
-        Data products determine the flow of execution of the graph of CHOFs configured in a framework program.
+        Concrete data products determine the flow of execution of the graph of CHOFs configured in a framework program.

     Data cell
         A grouping of data products that is identifiable by the framework [#data-set]_.